Health Canada Recommends Meat as Baby First FoodHealthy Pregnancy, Baby & Child

-One of most misguided and damaging pieces of advice coming from the vast majority of pediatricians, dieticians, and other “experts” is to give baby rice cereal as the first food around the age of 4-6 months.
+One of most misguided and damaging pieces of advice coming from the vast majority of pediatricians, dieticians, and other “experts” is to give rice cereal as a baby first food around the age of 4-6 months.
 This advice is extremely harmful to the long term health of the child, contributing greatly to the epidemic of fat toddlers and the exploding problem of childhood obesity.

 Rice cereal is never a healthy baby first food.
 Not only is it an extremely high glycemic food when eaten alone (spikes the blood sugar) but it also contains ample amounts of double sugar (disaccharide) molecules, which are extremely hard for such an immature digestive system to digest.
 The small intestine of a baby mostly produces only one carbohydrate enzyme, lactase, for digestion of the lactose in milk.
 It produces little to no amylase, the enzyme needed for grain digestion until around age one.

 Now, at least one governmental body is waking up to the harmful notion of cereal grains as the “ideal” baby first food.

 Health Canada in collaboration with the Canadian Pediatric Society, Dietitians of Canada and Breastfeeding Committee for Canada has issued new guidelines for transitioning a baby to solid food and two of the first weaning foods recommended?

 Meat and eggs!

-While these guidelines are certain to rile vegetarian and vegan groups, the fact is that meat and eggs are indeed perfect first foods for a baby.
+While these guidelines are certain to rile vegetarian and vegan groups, the fact is that meat and eggs are indeed perfect weaning foods for a baby.
 Not only are these animal foods extremely easy to digest compared with cereal grains, but they also supply iron right at the time when a baby’s iron stores from birth start to run low.

 The inclusion of meat in these baby first food guidelines is in line with the wisdom of Ancestral Cultures which frequently utilized animal foods for weaning.
 A traditional first food in African cultures is actually raw liver which the mother would pre-chew in small amounts and then feed to her child.